- Search The Registry

-While serving the soldiers, she experienced military life first hand, serving a Colonel Benton in Little Rock, AR.
+While serving the soldiers, she experienced military life first hand, serving Colonel Benton in Little Rock, AR.
 She also served General Phillip Sheridan and his staff.
-The Army recruited her to go Washington D.C., as a cook and laundress.
+The Army recruited her to go to Washington D.C., as a cook and laundress.
 While traveling with the Army, Williams witnessed the Shenandoah Valley raids in Virginia.

 After leaving Virginia, she traveled to Iowa and St. Louis; When the war ended, Williams, wanting to be independent.
 She enlisted in the Army in November 1866, as William Cathay in the Thirty-Eighth United States Infantry, Company A, (Buffalo Soldiers).
 She was able to do so because a medical examination was not required at the time.
 When she enlisted in the Army, women were not allowed to serve as soldiers.
 So Williams posed as a man.
 Of the approximately 3,800 Black infantrymen and cavalrymen who served in the frontier Army between 1866 and 1900, she was the only woman to serve as a Buffalo Soldier, as far as is known.
 Only her cousin and a friend were aware of her real identity.

-Company A arrived at Fort Cummings, New Mexico, October 1, 1867, where her company protected miners and traveling immigrants from Apache attacks.
+Company A arrived at Fort Cummings, New Mexico, on October 1, 1867, where her company protected miners and traveling immigrants from Apache attacks.
 In 1868, Williams grew tired of military life so she pretended to be ill.
 She was examined by a post surgeon who then discovered that she was a woman.

-She was discharged October 14, 1868, and lived many years after her military service.
+She was discharged on October 14, 1868, and lived many years after her military service.
 Cathy Williams died at the age of 82 in Raton, New Mexico.

 Michael N. Searles,